-The Office estimates changes to government agencies since the 2018 Business and Financial Plan results in \$22,000 of additional audit costs.
-Section 4.1 - Impact of Changes to Government Agencies on the 2018-19 Work Plan provides further detail.
-At October 31, 2017, 236 government agencies manage public resources.
+The Office estimates the impact of changes to government agencies will increase its costs by \$95 thousand.
+This is comprised of the impact of government reorganization, agencies created or wound up and the Government's use of appointed auditors.
+Section 4.1 - Impact of Changes to Government Agencies on the 2019-20 Work Plan provides further detail.
+At October 31, 2018, 236 government agencies manage public resources.
 As The Provincial Auditor Act requires the Office to audit all government agencies, the Government's restructuring, creation, and wind-up of agencies impact the Office's work plan and total costs.